-This recommendation stresses the need for communities to have the tools, resources, and information available to address climate challenges.
-Particularly, the actions focus on (a) planning for water-related public health risks and the vulnerability of California's public water systems, (b) health care infrastructure resilience to climate impacts, including the ability to provide care in the case of an extreme event, (c) supporting implementation of recommendations in the 2013 Extreme Heat Guidance Document, and (d) developing public health planning tools for local communities such as warning systems and surveillance of public health practice.
+Communities need to have tools, resources, and information available to address climate challenges.
+Current actions focus on (a) planning for water-related public health risks and the vulnerability of California's public water systems, (b) improving health care infrastructure resilience to climate impacts, including the ability to provide care in the case of an extreme event, (c) supporting implementation of recommendations in the State's 2013 Extreme Heat Guidance Document, and (d) developing public health planning tools for local communities such as warning systems and surveillance of health conditions.
 These actions are further defined in Safeguarding California Public Health chapter.